akostrik/general-culture/docker.md

 * `/var/lib/docker/overlay2` writable layers, the various filesystem layers for images and containers
   + `/var/lib/docker/overlay2/eceb7b667587c3cc2a08d7c970eae723fdd8981b7a7580db19587434123a2681`
 * `/var/lib/docker` your images, containers, local named volumes
+* Linux: Docker uses the resource isolation features of the Linux kernel (cgroups, kernel namespaces) and a union-capable file system to allow containers to run within a single Linux instance, avoiding the overhead of virtual machines
+* MacOS: Docker uses a Linux virtual machine to run the containers
 * написан на Go
 * Restart the engine in a completely empty state + lose all images, containers, named volumes, user created networks, swarm state:
 ```